Olympic Games ceremony: Olympic flame

 Brazilian marathoner Vanderlei de Lima lights the Olympic cauldron during the opening ceremony of the Rio 2016 Summer Olympics.

-Ever since the 1992 Summer Olympics, the climax of the opening ceremony has been the arrival of the Olympic flame, marking the conclusion of the torch relay.
-The torch is usually passed between a group of final torchbearers typically selected from among the host nation's most prominent Olympic athletes.
+Since the 1992 Summer Olympics, the climax of the opening ceremony has been the arrival of the Olympic flame, marking the conclusion of the torch relay.
+The torch is usually passed between a group of final torchbearers, who are typically selected from among the host nation's most prominent Olympic athletes.
 The torch is then used by the final torchbearer(s) to light a cauldron inside or near the stadium, signifying the true beginning of the Games.
-To raise the audience's anticipation, the final torchbearer is often kept unannounced until the last moment.
-On a few occasions, the final torchbearers have not been prominent sports figures: for example, in 2012, to reflect the motto of the London Games ("Inspire a Generation"), the Olympic cauldron was lit by a group of seven young athletes, who had each been nominated by a notable British athlete.
+To increase the audience's anticipation, the final torchbearer is often announced only at the last moment.
+On a few occasions, the final torchbearers have not been prominent sports figures: for example, in 2012, to reflect the slogan of the Olympiad ("Inspire a Generation"), the Olympic cauldron was lit by a group of seven young athletes, who had each been nominated by a notable British Olympian.
 The final torchbearers at the 2022 Winter Olympics reflected China's history in Olympic sports, with athletes from different decades (beginning with the 1950s), and the cauldron was lit by two Chinese skiers due to compete at the 2022 Games.

-Under IOC rules, the lighting of the Olympic cauldron must be witnessed by those attending the opening ceremony, implying that it has to be lit at the location where the ceremony is taking place.
-Another IOC rule stipulates that the cauldron should also be visible outside to the residents of the entire host city.
-This rule was made evident for the first time during the 2010 Winter Olympics opening ceremony in Vancouver, which was the first to be held in a closed venue, the BC Place—then a domed, indoor stadium.
-A scenic cauldron was jointly lit by Nancy Greene Raine, Steve Nash, and Wayne Gretzky during the opening ceremony (due to a malfunction, the fourth arm of the cauldron meant to be lit by Catriona Le May Doan did not rise), after which Gretzky was escorted outside to light a second, public cauldron at Jack Poole Plaza.
+Under IOC rules, the lighting of the Olympic cauldron must be witnessed by those attending the opening ceremony, implying that it must be lit at the location where the ceremony is taking place.
+Another IOC rule stipulates that the cauldron should also be visible externally to residents of the entire host city.
+This rule was demonstrated for the first time during the 2010 Winter Olympics opening ceremony in Vancouver, which was the first to be held in a closed venue—BC Place, then a domed, indoor stadium.
+A ceremonial cauldron was lit jointly by Nancy Greene Raine, Steve Nash, and Wayne Gretzky during the opening ceremony (because of a malfunction, an arm of the cauldron meant to be lit by Catriona Le May Doan did not rise), after which Gretzky was escorted outside to light a second, public cauldron at Jack Poole Plaza.

-During the 2012 Summer Olympics in London, the cauldron located inside the Olympic Stadium was not visible from the outside.
-To compensate for this, a live image of the lit cauldron was projected on the stadium's large rooftop screens during the competitions, and a live feed was available to broadcasters.